Marijuana Weed Cannabis Hemp, whatever you call it, you can never learn enough. Each has it's own qualities and uses, so let's learn together.

 Here are the definitions of Marijuana, Weed, Cannabis, and Hemp according to various sources.
 Or if you just want to take the entire course and learn the business from the bottom to the top, you can do that beginning now.

-In easy to understand layman terms, according to the Wikipedia definition of Marijuana, Cannabis, Weed, and Hemp are basically the same thing.
-It depends on what part of the plant is used.
-It is a plant intended for medical or recreational use.
+In easy to understand layman terms, according to the Wikipedia definition of Marijuana, Cannabis, Weed, and Hemp are basically the same thing...but yet different It depends on the strain, what part of the plant is used, and how it is grown.
 It has 483 compounds, and the main psychoactive part of the cannabis is called Tetrahydrocannabinol (THC).
 The other 65 compounds are called cannabinoids.
 Cannabinoids can be used by smoking, vaporing, as an ingredient in food, or as an extract.
 Learn more about these compounds below.

 Cannabis is mostly frequently used recreationally, but with more education, the world is seeing all its medicinal properties as well.
 Used as a medicine you want more cannabinoids, cannabinols, (CBD).

 Used recreationally, or for its mental and physicial effects such as getting a 'high' or feeling changed-stoned, euphoric, etc, you would seek higher Tetrahydrocannabinol (THC).